kubeshop/tracetest/examples/tracetest-lightstep/README.md

 This will start your Tracetest instance on `http://localhost:11633/`.
 Go ahead and open it up.

 [Start creating tests in the Web UI](https://docs.tracetest.io/web-ui/creating-tests)!
 Make sure to use the endpoints within your Docker network like `http://otel-frontend:8084/` when creating tests.

 This is because your OpenTelemetry Demo and Tracetest are in the same network.

+> Note: View the `demo` section in the `tracetest.config.yaml` to see which endpoints from the OpenTelemetry Demo are available for running tests.

 Here's a sample of a failed test run, which happens if you add this assertion: